BrackeysCommunity/Pencil/README.md

 </p>

 ## About
-Pencil is a Discord bot which introduces commands to render LaTeX expressions and format code into codeblocks.
+Pencil is a Discord bot which introduces commands to render TeX expressions and format code into codeblocks.

 ## Contributing
 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.